jeremymailen/nebula/README.md

-# Nebula - Kotlin / Java backend service
+# Nebula - Example Kotlin / Java Spring Boot Service

+Demonstrates how Kotlin beautifies developing in the Java ecosystem.
+It enhances productivity while maintaining complete interoperability with Java and the best frameworks and tooling.

 ## Setup